dbpedia/databus/devenv/README.md

 ### Starting the Databus Environment

-Go to the root directory of the repository and start the database and lookup search containers
+Go to the `devenv` directory of the repository and start the database and lookup search containers

 ```
 make env-build